IMPORTANT UPDATE – Conference Postponed, new date for 2021 to be announced

-The Lincolnshire PE, School Sport and Physical Activity Conference will take place on Friday 27th March 2020 at Bishop Grosseteste University.
+The Lincolnshire PE, School Sport and Physical Activity Conference due to take place on 27 March, has unfortunately been postponed due the the ongoing impact of coronovirus.

 Last years conference held in March 2019 offered the chance for Early Years, Primary Schools and Secondary Schools take place in inspirational workshops alongside hearing from Danny Cowley and Dr William Bird.
 We are hoping that the conference in March 2020 will not disappoint.